Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 The terminal impedance of each structured tree is assumed to be zero for all frequencies, and impedance is calculated through bifurcations recursively to compute the impedance at the root of each structured tree \cite{Olufsen2001}.

-\textbf{Wave-intensity analysis.} The propagated pressure and flow waves are decomposed using wave-intensity analysis (WIA), a tool that quantifies the incident and reflected components of these waves \cite{Kim,LaPole2022,Qureshi2019}.
+\textbf{Wave intensity analysis.} \hot{Wave intensity is approximated using the pressure and flow predictions from the fluids model.} The propagated pressure and flow waves are decomposed using wave-intensity analysis (WIA), a tool that quantifies the incident and reflected components of these waves \cite{Kim,LaPole2022,Qureshi2019}.
 Components are extracted from the pressure and average velocity using

-where $c$ (cm/s) is the pulse wave velocity, $dp$ is the change in pressure and $d\bar{u}$ is the change in average velocity across a wave \cite{Kim}.
-The time-normalized wave intensity is defined as
+where $c$ (cm/s) is the pulse wave velocity, $dp$ the change in pressure and $d\bar{u}$ the change in average velocity across a wave \cite{Kim}.
+The time-normalized wave intensity is given by

 where the positive subscript refers to the incident wave and the negative to the reflective wave.
 Both incident and reflected waves can be classified as compressive or expansive.
 Compressive waves occur when $WI_\pm,\text{d}p_\pm>0$, while expansive waves occur when $WI_\pm,\text{d}p_\pm<0$.
 A wave-reflection coefficient is calculated by defining the ratio of amplitudes of reflected compressive pressure waves to incident compressive pressure waves